rasmusab/officialcocktails/officialcocktails.com/content/cocktails/black_russian.md

 - Stir gently until the liqueur and vodka are combined.
 - Garnish with a cherry or a twist of orange peel, if desired.

-## Alcohol-free alternative to a Black Russian
+## Alcohol-free alternative to the Black Russian

 An alcohol-free alternative to the drink Black Russian could be a virgin White Russian, which is made with similar ingredients but excludes the vodka.
 To make a virgin White Russian, combine coffee liqueur, heavy cream, and ice in a shaker, and shake until the mixture is frothy.
 Strain the mixture into a rocks glass filled with ice, and garnish with a sprinkle of cocoa powder or coffee beans.
 This drink has a creamy, sweet flavor that can satisfy your cravings without the alcohol.
 Another alternative could be a mocktail made of coffee, chocolate syrup, and milk or cream, blended with ice and topped with whipped cream, creating a similar taste profile as Black Russian.